keelback-code/out-proud/README.md

 * As a creator, I can privately share a page so that I can come out without my private information being freely available on the web to anyone other than the specified viewer.

-* As a creator I can create drafts so that I can check how my page looks and be sure of the content before emailing a viewer.

 * As a viewer/creator, I can sign in intuitively so that I can use the website easily.

 * As a viewer/creator, I can navigate the website easily and intuitively.